-After water was diverted to the Los Angeles Aqueduct in 1913 the farms dried up and the miners moved on.
+After the water was diverted to the Los Angeles Aqueduct in 1913, the farms dried up, and the miners moved on.
 A second boom returned in the ’20s when the nearby Alabama Hills was used as a backdrop for more than 250 films.

-Today Lone Pine is the jumping off point for Mt.
-Whitney trails, over 10,000 people attempt to climb the 14,496 peak each year.
-Lone Pine also hosts the Lone Pine Film Festival, each October.
+Today Lone Pine is the jumping-off point for Mt.
+Whitney trails.
+Over 10,000 people attempt to climb the 14,496 mountain each year.
+Lone Pine also hosts the Lone Pine Film Festival each October.
 Lone Pines offers spectacular views of the Sierra’s and the Owens Valley.

 Much of the local economy is based on tourism, as the town is located several major tourist destinations.
 Mount Whitney, Mammoth Mountain, Alabama Hills, and Manzanar National Historic Landmark are all within day-trip driving distance.

 The Museum of Western Film.
-Starting in the early 1900s hundreds of movies was filmed in the Alabama Hills The museum housed a huge collection of artifacts from that time including costumes. posters, stage coaches, autos, film props, and much more.
+Starting in the early 1900s, hundreds of movies were filmed in the Alabama Hills.
+The museum housed a huge collection of artifacts from that time, including costumes.
+Posters, stagecoaches, autos, film props, and much more.
 Museum of Western Film 701 S Main Street (Highway 395)